wacii/next-redux-replay/README.md

 Use _Redux_ and friends with _Next.js_.

+> WARNING: This library only supports _Next.js_ v3.
+It does not work with later versions.

 Differs from [next-redux-wrapper](https://github.com/kirill-konshin/next-redux-wrapper) in how state is transferred to the client.
 In _next-redux-wrapper_, the whole state is sent and used as the preloaded state in `createStore()`.
 With _Next Redux Replay_ only the actions responsible for the state are sent, which are then replayed on the client.

 ## Installation